Political funding in Australia: Other corporate funding

+Individual donations

+The UK's Michael Ashcroft become a significant figure in Australian politics, having been identified as the single largest individual donor to any Australian political party during the 2004–05 financial year.
+The Australian Electoral Commission reported in February 2006 that Ashcroft (who gave his address as "House of Lords, Westminster, London") had donated $1 million to the Liberal Party in September 2004, shortly before the 2004 federal election.
+It was, at the time, the biggest single private donation in Australian political history.

+In 2010, Graeme Wood gave a political donation of A$1.6 million to the Greens.

 Trade union political funding

 The Australian Labor Party is the main beneficiary of trade union affiliation fees, special levies and donations.
 The Labor Party received $49.68 million from trade unions in 2004/05.
 Critics have accused the unions of buying seats at ALP state conferences.
 In 2001/02, money from trade unions amounted to 11.85% of the Labor Party's income.

 In the 2013 Election, the Construction, Forestry, Maritime, Mining and Energy Union CFMEU donated $50,000 to the Greens party in the ACT.

 In the leadup to the 2018 Victorian Election the Electrical Trades Union of Australia donated $50,000 towards the Victorian Socialists.

-In November 2019, the ETU ceased donations to the federal Labor party over Anthony Albanese's government supporting free trade agreements.
+In November 2019, the ETU ceased donations to the federal Labor party over Anthony Albanese's Federal Labor Opposition supporting free trade agreements.

-Gun Lobby political donations
+Gun lobby political donations

 A 2019 report revealed that Katter's Australian Party has taken more than $808,760 from pro-gun groups during the 2011-2018 period.
 The party received the most disclosed pro-gun donations of all Australian political parties.

-The same report found that the Shooters, Fishers and Farmers Party From the 2011–2018 period, the party had received approximately $700,000 in political donations from pro-gun groups. and Liberal Democratic Party (Australia) had received political donations of $37,311 from pro-gun groups between July 2011 and March 2019.
+The same report found that the Shooters, Fishers and Farmers Party had received approximately $700,000 in political donations from pro-gun groups, and that the Liberal Democratic Party (Australia) had received political donations of $37,311 from pro-gun groups between July 2011 and March 2019.